📌 What is a TikTok brand deal and how do you get one?

 Not all brand deals are structured the same way.
 Understanding the different models helps you negotiate from a position of knowledge:

-- Flat fee deal: The brand pays a fixed amount for one or more videos, regardless of performance.
-This is the most common structure for smaller creators.
+The brand pays a fixed amount for one or more videos regardless of performance.
+The most common structure.
 You receive payment upfront and take no performance risk.
-The downside: if the video overperforms, you do not benefit from the upside.
+The downside: if the video overperforms, you don't benefit from the upside.

-- Performance deal (hybrid): A smaller flat fee combined with commission on sales generated through your unique link or promo code.
-Higher risk for the creator but significantly higher ceiling — as shown in the case study below, this structure can more than double the flat fee income when the audience trusts your recommendation.
+A smaller flat fee combined with commission on sales generated through your unique tracking link or promo code.
+Higher risk for the creator but significantly higher ceiling — as the case study below shows, this structure can more than double the flat fee income when the audience trusts your recommendation.

-- Brand ambassador programme: A longer-term arrangement (3–12 months) where you produce content regularly for one brand.
-Typically includes a monthly retainer plus performance bonuses.
-This is the most lucrative deal structure for established creators — predictable income combined with compound audience trust built over time.
+A longer-term arrangement (3–12 months) with a monthly retainer plus performance bonuses.
+The most lucrative deal structure for established creators — predictable income combined with compound audience trust built over time.
+The trade-off is exclusivity from competing brands.

-- Usage rights deal: The brand pays not just for the post but for the right to use your video in their own paid advertising.
-Usage rights fees are typically 50–200% on top of the base posting fee and are increasingly common as brands discover that creator-style content outperforms traditional ads.
+The brand pays not just for the post but for the right to use your video in their own paid advertising (Spark Ads and beyond).
+Usage rights fees are typically 50–200% on top of the base posting fee — increasingly common as brands discover that creator-style content outperforms traditional ads.

 | Creator tier | Followers | Typical rate per video | Key factor |